- About the College

 - Students must register at the Library to obtain borrowing privileges.
 Students may be asked to verify their contact information at the beginning of each academic year.

 - Students can borrow Course Reserve items for a four-hour period.
+Course Reserve materials may not be removed from the Library.

 - Students can check out books for a three-week period or until the last day of the semester, whichever comes first.
 DVDs and VHS can be checked out for a three-day period or until the last day of the semester, whichever comes first.
+Graduate students may borrow materials for the length of the semester.

 - The Library reserves the right to recall materials prior to the due date.